-- Handwriting is practised on a Tuesday morning using the week's spellings. - Children are expected to join their handwriting.
-It can be good practice to encourage your child to practise their joining when practising their spellings at home. - Handwriting and presentation is a whole-school focus.
+- Handwriting is practised on a Tuesday morning using the week's spelling words. - Children are expected to join their handwriting.
+It can be good practice to encourage your child to join their letters, when they practise their spellings at home. - Handwriting and presentation is a whole-school focus.
 The JC promise 'Take care of my work' will be a focus throughout English and Topic lessons predominately.